Most punctuation keys provide electric behavior - as well as

 literal or comment).
 Those which cause re-indentation do so only when

-c-syntactic-indentation has a non-nil value (which it
+has a non-nil

 does by default).